-The Email Counselling administration day is Thursday - you can register anytime and we will contact you the following Thursday to advise you of the next steps.
-The current demand for email counselling is high, but you will usually be able to engage in email counselling within a few weeks of your registration.
+You can register for email counselling anytime and you will then be able to send your first email straight away.
+The current demand for email counselling is high, but a counsellor will respond as soon as possible, and you will usually be able to engage in email counselling within a few weeks of your registration.

 Please register for EITHER email counselling OR face-to-face counselling (see below for more details*)